 There are some limited exceptions to confidentiality, such as situations involving danger of serious harm to you or others.

 Many students meet with a counselor on a one-to-one basis for weekly, 50-minute sessions.
 The average number of sessions that clients attend is about six.

 Counseling in a small group offers insight, support, and change strategies from both peers and professional counselors.
 Groups typically have a specific focus such as stress management, test anxiety, grief work, or social skills.
 Learn more about group counseling.

 A student who needs services we cannot provide will be introduced to appropriate on- or off-campus resources.
-Learn about off-campus mental health services.
+Learn about off-campus services.

 Within the guidelines of our confidentiality policy, counselors consult with faculty, staff, parents, and friends in regard to concerns about students.
-If you are concerned about a friend, learn how to help.
+If you are concerned about a friend, go to helping others.

 The counselors are involved with various outreach presentations and activities around campus.
 Call the Counseling Service (563) 387-1375 if you are interested in developing an activity for your residence hall floor or student group.